cakephp/docs/en/plugins.rst

 CakePHP allows you to set up a combination of controllers, models, and views and release them as a pre-packaged application plugin that others can use in their CakePHP applications.
-If you've created a great user management, simple blog, or web services module in one of your applications, why not package it as a CakePHP plugin?
+If you've created great user management, simple blog, or web services module in one of your applications, why not package it as a CakePHP plugin?
 This way you can reuse it in your other applications, and share with the community!

-A CakePHP plugin is ultimately separate from the host application itself and generally provides some well-defined functionality that can be packaged up neatly, and reused with little effort in other applications.
+A CakePHP plugin is separate from the host application itself and generally provides some well-defined functionality that can be packaged up neatly, and reused with little effort in other applications.
 The application and the plugin operate in their own respective spaces, but share application-specific properties (e.g. database connectivity parameters) which are defined and shared through the application's configuration.